jgalvez98/challenge01/README.md

 ## Description

-The purpose was to make the webpage ADA compliant.
+The purpose was to make the webpage ADA compliant and to fix any error that the code may had.
 ## Installation

 N/A